perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### AMD RX 6600 on Ventura with MacPro or iMacPro SMBIOS

 AMD Navi cards run fine on Ventura when using iMac SMBIOS with `agdpmod=pikera` in boot args as the only needed setting.
 But when using MacPro or iMacPro SMBIOS a lot of users have reported black screen.
-The simplest way to fix this is to add in DeviceProperties of config.plist some properties that set Henbury framebuffer for each of the 4 ports of this GPU.
+The simplest way to fix this is to add in DeviceProperties of config.plist properties that set Henbury framebuffer for each of the 4 ports of this GPU.

 By default, Radeon framebuffer (`ATY,Radeon`) is loaded.
 But, in AMDRadeonX6000Framebuffer.kext >> Contents >> Info.plist we can see that AMDRadeonNavi23Controller has `ATY,Henbury` and 6600 series are Navi 23.
 This is why this framebuffer is selected.